-When most people think of rats they think of sewer rats or the plague but, actually, these ingenious little creatures have been marching at our side since the beginning of civilization and not everyone detests them so much.
-In fact, there's lots of reasons to love them including their colorful history of living with us.
+When most people think of rats, they think of sewer rats or the plague.
+These ingenious little creatures have been marching at our side since the beginning of civilization, however, and not everyone detests them so much.
+In fact, there are lots of reasons to love them including their colorful history of living with us.

-- Sprague Dewley are a well known laboratory strain that was developed to produce very large litters, sometimes containing more than twenty pups!
+- Sprague Dewley are a well known laboratory strain that was developed to produce very large litters.
+These litters often contain more than twenty pups!

 Rat Performing Tricks

-- Fancy rats usually live anywhere between 1-3 years of age with 2 probably being average.
-However one remarkable rat who died in 1995 made it into the Guinness Book of World Records by living for seven whole years and four months!
+- Fancy rats usually live anywhere between 1 and 3 years of age with 2 probably being about average.
+However, one remarkable rat who died in 1995 made it into the Guinness Book of World Records by living for seven whole years and four months!

 - There is a temple in India called the Karni Devi that has housed thousands of rats for hundreds of years.
-Far from being pests the temple was built for them and the people who visit worship them as their reincarnated ancestors.
+Far from being pests, they are revered.
+The temple was built for them, and the people who visit worship them as their reincarnated ancestors.
 Albino rats seen in this population are believed to be the Goddess Karni Matta or her sons.
-People share food with these rats, walk barefoot through their temple, and if they kill a rat, even by accidnet, they must replace it with a life sized gold rat statue.
-Curiously while the black death swept through the area people in the temple never fell ill - this is likely because the local healthy population of rats kept out infected intruders.
+People share food with these rats, walk barefoot through their temple, and if they kill a rat, even by accident, they must replace it with a life-sized gold rat statue.
+Curiously, while the black death swept through the area, people in the temple never fell ill.
+This is likely because the local healthy population of rats kept out infected intruders.